 Long-time readers of this blog know that mental toughness, by whatever term you give it (grit, resilience, etc.), is something I’ve written about at in a few different ways.
 The mile run for volleyball players, in part, takes on the idea that such things have any kind of useful mental toughness component.
 Linking mental toughness to fitness and fatigue, I think, provides an important perspective of the subject.
 You can also toss in my posts on yelling and away from motivation.
 There’s also the one about punishment.

 Then there are posts on how to help players develop the kind of skill set they need (and mental toughness is most certainly a skill set).
-They are A couple ways to develop mental toughness, Mental fatigue and focus training, Creating pressure in practice, and the more specific Creating service pressure in practice.
+They are a couple ways to develop mental toughness, mental fatigue and focus training, creating pressure in practice, and the more specific creating service pressure in practice.

 An interesting article from the realm of running (though it speaks to multiple sports) brings this all together.
 It’s titled How to Build Tough Teams.
 The quick summary is that most of the stuff we think of as developing mental toughness doesn’t.
 In fact, often it works in the opposite direction.
-Even the military, where a lot of these methods originated, doesn’t use them anymore.
+Even the military, where a lot of those methods originated, doesn’t use them anymore.

 Related to that, here’s an interesting quote from the article:

 We’ve been copying the 1940s version of the military, neglecting that the modern US military is the country’s largest employer of sports psychologists, with every branch having a pathway towards developing mental skills training in the classroom.